marcosvm13/blog/_posts/q-as-an-impure-functional-language.md

 we functional programmers can benefit from, since we have walked this road before.

-Although there is an emerging interest on [taking q and kdb beyond financial services](https://www.efinancialcareers.co.uk/news/2017/05/kdbq-banking-alternatives), we won't be too original here and will use a trading indicator as an example.
+Although there is an emerging interest on [taking q and kdb beyond financial services](https://www.efinancialcareers.co.uk/news/2017/05/kdbq-banking-alternatives), we won't be so original here and will use a trading indicator as an example.
 In this sense, we'll try to keep it very easy.

 > Most of the q/kdb+ tutorials and code snippets revolve around trading
 > examples, so it is sometimes helpful to have an specialist nearby.